joshpasqualetto/sparkle-aws-demo/README.md

 ## Credentials / Config

 You need to create the following manually:
-* The keypair 'demoapp' must exist in AWS, if you care about SSH'ing into it or the tests running
+* You should probably create a test/throwaway keypair in AWS, then set the environment variable DEMOAPP_KEY_NAME to that.
+It's used in sparkleformation/demoapp.rb to set the key in the launch config.
+See below.

 You need to set the following environment variables with the respective keys for AWS, if you want to use another cloud, look at .sfn in this repo:
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_REGION # This needs to be us-east-1, otherwise you need to change the az's in sparkleformation/demoapp.rb
 * DEMOAPP_KEY_PATH # Needs to be the path to the demoapp private key
+* DEMOAPP_KEY_NAME # The name of your keypair in AWS

 ## Destroy
 * `sfn destroy demoapp`